mrcook/Z80Assembly/README.md

 - Hexadecimal numbers are expected to be upper case.
 - Pasmo identifiers, directives, labels, etc., are expected to be upper case.
 - Only double-quoted strings are currently supported.
-- Labels starting with an underscore are not supported.

 There may be other small deviations - otherwise known as bugs!
 If you encountered something that is not correct, please consider submitting an issue.